This is a review about the best lightweight hiking boots of 2023.

 Cons:

-> Not as supportive as some of the other light boots
+> Not as lightweight and supportive as some of the other light boots

-HOKA Anacapa Mid GTX Hiking Boots is a new model from Hoka that is very lightweight and super comfortable.
+The recently updated HOKA Anacapa 2 Mid GTX Hiking Boots are slightly heavier than the previous model and still very comfortable.
 They are like strapping on a pair of running shoes that cover the ankles.

-The trail running heritage of Hoka (formally known as Hoka One One) comes through with these boots that are comfortable.
+The trail running heritage of Hoka (formally known as Hoka One One) comes through with these boots.
 But the comfort comes at the cost of support which is lacking in this boot compared with some of the others in this review.
-That is not necessarily a negative for some people as some boots offer so much support they are more like mountaineering boots.
+And the lacing system seems to take a bit to settle into the shape of your foot. .

-Overall, the HOKA Anacapa Mid GTX Hiking Boots are one of the most comfortable boots in this review thanks to a lot of underfoot padding.
+Overall, the HOKA Anacapa Mid 2 GTX Hiking Boots are comfortable boots.
 If you hate wearing boots because they are too heavy and don’t feel comfortable then these might just change your mind.

 Compare Prices: